 I like to have no more than two or three core projects on the go at once.
 For the month of June, my biggest priority was writing my book.
-That’s almost done now and once it is, I’ll be filling that slot with my main July project: a spec script for Bored to Death.
+That’s almost done now and once it is, I’ll be filling that slot with my main July project: a spec script.

 That’s how I like to work- with two or three core priorities in my life and a back burner list of projects that I assign to future months and occasionally dabble in during my scanning time.